-This categorization formed the starting point for the guidance document workgroup.
 Initial draft modifications included further subdividing the dual ventricle patients into those with a systemic right or a systemic left ventricle.
-While it was felt that this might provide more granular guidance, there was a countervailing concern, especially among the pediatric practitioners on the Subcommittee, that the guidance was becoming too detailed and prescriptive.
+While it was felt that this might provide more granular guidance, there was a countervailing concern that the guidance was becoming too detailed and prescriptive, and that review board members may interpret the guidance too stringently.
 The Subcommittee expressed concern that an overly complex guidance might not be as helpful.
+The workgroup agreed that simplifying the guidance may be the best strategy.

-The external CHD expert agreed that simplifying the guidance may be the best strategy.
-In addition, he expressed a concern that the distinction between single ventricle patients with and without pump failure was clinically difficult, often subjective, and likely beyond the expertise of the review boards.
-This simplification did prompt concerns from some Subcommittee members that the guidance might become insufficiently helpful to RRBs that lack a CHD specialist.
-As a compromise, the workgroup members agreed to collapse the categories to condense the guidance, but to keep examples and rationale to help educate RRB members.
+In addition, the workgroup discussed a concern that the distinction between single ventricle patients with and without pump failure was clinically difficult, often subjective, and likely beyond the expertise of the review boards.
+This simplification did prompt concerns from some Subcommittee members that the guidance might become insufficiently helpful to RBs that lack a CHD specialist.
+As a compromise, the workgroup members agreed to collapse the categories to condense the guidance, but to keep examples and rationale to help educate RB members.
 All workgroup members and members of the Subcommittee supported this strategy.

 The Subcommittee presented draft criteria to the Committee during the March 23, 2017 full committee meeting.
 The Committee acknowledged the challenges in further stratifying this group by waitlist mortality or medical urgency due to lack of data, but recommended the criteria be more specific, similar to previous guidance drafted by the Subcommittee.
-The Subcommittee deliberated the Committee's recommendation to make the guidance more specific and therefore, potentially more helpful to regional review boards.
-While this would better standardize how review boards evaluate exceptions for these candidates, the pediatric specialists on the Subcommittee reiterated it was difficult to select hemodynamic criteria or laboratory testing that would make the guidance any better than originally proposed.
-UNOS staff prompted the group to reconsider whether the guidance is specific enough to address the problems it was meant to address: variability in regional review board decision-making, leading to inequitable access, and adult-trained physicians determining pediatric exception requests.
+The Subcommittee deliberated over the Committee's recommendation to make the guidance more specific and therefore, potentially more helpful to RBs.
+While this would better standardize how review boards evaluate exceptions for these candidates, members of the Subcommittee reiterated that it was difficult to select hemodynamic criteria or laboratory testing to make the guidance any better than originally proposed.
+The group reconsidered whether the guidance was specific enough to resolve the problems it was meant to address: variability in RB decision-making, leading to inequitable access, and physicians not trained in ACHD determining ACHD exception requests.
 After making minor adjustments to the criteria, the Subcommittee was satisfied with the changes, as outlined below.